olcf/olcf-user-docs/connecting/index.rst

 the entire session between the user connecting and the OLCF systems and avoids risks associated with using plain-text communication.

-**Note:** To access OLCF systems, your SSH client must support SSH protocol version 2 (this is common) and allow keyboard-interactive authentication
+.. note:: To access OLCF systems, your SSH client must support SSH protocol version 2 (this is common) and allow keyboard-interactive authentication.

 For UNIX-based SSH clients, the following line should be in either the default